Raj0527/Terraform/README.md

 This project focused on creating a Virtual Private Cloud (VPC) along with an EC2 instance within it.

 ### Task 1: Configuring VPC and Subnets
-I used Terraform to define a custom VPC with multiple subnets, setting up public and private subnet configurations.
+Use Terraform to define a custom VPC with multiple subnets, setting up public and private subnet configurations.
 This VPC structure allows for isolated network resources.

 1. Set up VPC configuration with subnets, NAT, and security groups.
 2. Apply configuration: